 To pay or not to pay

-In some ransomware cases, the ransom is strategically calculated so it is cost effective enough for the victim to pay.
-Yet, the ransom is set below a price the cost to reconstruct the encrypted data.
+In some ransomware cases, the ransom is strategically calculated so it is cost-effective enough for the victim to pay.
+Yet, the ransom is set below the price the cost to reconstruct the encrypted data.

 What if you’re infected by ransomware?

 If you are infected by ransomware, you should notify the employee in charge of your security immediately.
 If your company does not have an employee in charge of your security or you are a home user you should immediately disconnect your computer from the network, and disconnect any external drives (hard drives or USB drives) and contact an expert on security solutions and data recovery.